gtema/gtema.github.io/content/posts/opa.md

 }
 ```

-With this addition the request is being permitted by the OPA also if user_id
+With this addition, OPA also permits the request if the user_id entry exists in
-entry is present in the supplementary data under the
+the supplementary data.assignments under the "list_application_credentials"
-"list_application_credentials" section.
-Open Policy Agent separates policies
+section.
+OPA separates policies from data objects (simple JSON blobs); data can
-from the data objects (simply a json blob), while the "data" can be used by the
+be utilized by policies.
+Such data can be provided either in the request itself
-policies.
-Such data can be either provided in the request itself, just like
+(similar to how credentials and target are currently used) or provisioned into
-credentials and target are being used now, or it can be provisioned into the OPA
+the OPA process separately with a completely independent lifecycle.
+Note that
-process separately with a completely separated life cycle.
-This example does not
+this example simplifies the explanation by not using graph queries.

-uses the graph queries though for the explanation simplicity.
+### Policy testing with OPA

-To help the operator to verify the policies OPA provides a framework allowing
+To assist operators in verifying policies, OPA provides a robust framework for
-writing tests for the policies.
-With it a set of verification for the decision
+writing tests.
+This allows for comprehensive verification of decisions based on
-based on the different inputs can be written.
+various inputs.

 ```
 package identity.list_roles_test